-The Pikes Peak Philharmonic is proud to welcome back Luciano R. Silvestri, Jr., as our conductor.
-Maestro Silvestri begins his sixth season with the Pikes Peak Philharmonic creating enriching musical experiences for players and audience alike.
-He has planned an exciting season in which music associated with dance sits alongside other orchestral masterpieces all season long.
-He has titled this season “An Afternoon at the Ballet.”
+The Pikes Peak Philharmonic is proud to call Dr. Luciano R. Silvestri, Jr. our conductor.
+Maestro Silvestri begins his eleventh season with the Pikes Peak Philharmonic creating enriching musical experiences for players and audience alike.
+He has planned an exciting season in which music associated with the orchestra choosing all of the music for this season’s concerts.
+He has titled this season “Our Favorite Things.”

-Maestro Silvestri is a native of Baltimore, Maryland, and has received degrees in Music Education and Conducting from Oberlin Conservatory in Ohio and Colorado State University and is currently completing a Doctor of Arts degree in Music Education with a secondary emphasis in statistics and research methods from the University of Northern Colorado.
+Maestro Silvestri is a native of Baltimore, Maryland, and has received degrees in Music Education and Conducting from Oberlin Conservatory in Ohio and Colorado State University.
+He has recently completed a Doctor of Arts degree in Music Education with a secondary emphasis and minor in statistics and research methods from the University of Northern Colorado.
 He is at home in all areas of conducting from symphony to musicals to opera.
 His conducting teachers include Paul Vermel, Will Schwartz and Lawrence Leighton Smith, with additional studies under Kenneth Kiesler and Donald Portnoy.